How Do I Configure a GCP Artifact Registry Repository IAM Member With Pulumi?

 Summary

-In this guide, we configured a Google Cloud Artifact Registry repository and assigned an IAM role to a specific member using Pulumi.
+In this guide, we successfully configured a Google Cloud Artifact Registry repository and assigned an IAM role to a specific member using Pulumi.
 We created the repository, set the IAM member, and exported the repository URL.
-This setup ensures that the specified user has the necessary permissions to access the repository.
+This setup ensures that the specified user has the necessary permissions to access the repository, allowing for efficient management and secure access control.

 Deploy this code